 Thalagen is under clinical development by San Rocco Therapeutics and currently in Phase I for Beta Thalassaemia.
 According to GlobalData, Phase I drugs for Beta Thalassaemia have an 89% phase transition success rate (PTSR) indication benchmark for progressing into Phase II.
 GlobalData’s report assesses how Thalagen’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

-Thalagen is under development for the treatment of beta-thalassemia.
+Thalagen is under development for the treatment of beta-thalassemia and sickle cell disease.
 It is administered through the intravenous route.
 The therapeutic candidate comprises autologous CD34 positive hematopoietic progenitor cells transduced with TNS9.3.55, a lentiviral vector encoding the normal human beta-globin gene.

 San Rocco Therapeutics overview